whprocter/RPr-Malcomb-2014/docs/report/preanalysis.md

 In some sections and formulas, "adaptive capacity" is used, while in others it appears as its components (assets and access) or even as "household resilience".
 The data mapped in figures 3 and 4 are described in different sections of the original paper as resilience, adaptive capacity, and/or vulnerability.
 The data mapped in figure 5 are described in different sections of the article as vulnerability or resilience.
-Confounding matters further, the authors' definition for resilience is typical for resilience theory, but the formula for resilience is more typical of the well-known Intergovernmental Panel on Climate Change (IPCC) operationalization of "vulnerability".
+Confounding matters further, the authors' definition for resilience is typical for resilience theory, but the formula for resilience is more typical of the well-known Intergovernmental Panel on Climate Change (IPCC) operationalization of "vulnerability" (Gallopín 2006, Smit and Wandel 2006).

 #### Attribute variable transformations